Search

 • Neuropsychology applicants: Complete the application requirements listed here

-Postdoctoral fellows are expected to take the EPPP national licensing exam and apply for licensure within the Commonwealth of Virginia within the first six months of their fellowship.
-For more information on requirements, please see the Virginia Board of Psychology website.
+Postdoctoral residents are expected to take the EPPP national licensing exam and apply for licensure within the Commonwealth of Virginia within the first six months of their fellowship.
+Incoming residents must register their residency in accordance with regulations set forth by the Virginia Board of Psychology and the Code of Virginia.
+The Program Director and training faculty will provide assistance with completion of these requirements.
+For more information on requirements, please see the Clinical Psychologist Licensure Process Handbook on the Virginia Board of Psychology website.

-Note: Hospital policy states that all incoming house staff must pass a background check and drug screening as a function of employment.
+Note: UVA Health policy states that all incoming housestaff must pass a background check and drug screening as a requirement for employment.

-PLEASE DIRECT ALL MATERIALS & INQUIRIES TO THE SUB-SPECIALTY TRAINING DIRECTOR LISTED ON THE INDIVIDUAL WEB PAGE OF EACH SPECIALTY FELLOWSHIP.
+PLEASE DIRECT ALL MATERIALS & INQUIRIES TO THE SUB-SPECIALTY TRAINING DIRECTOR LISTED ON THE INDIVIDUAL WEB PAGE OF EACH SPECIALTY RESIDENCY/FELLOWSHIP.

-The Clinical Neuropsychology fellowship is an APPCN match programs.
-The APPCN match results will be released on the TBD match release date.
+The Clinical Neuropsychology postdoctoral training program is an APPCN member programs and participates in the APPCN Resident Matching Program.
+The match results will be released on the third Wednesday of each February as specified by match release date as specified by APPCN.
 All other programs will inform applicants of selection timeframes and notification procedures.

-General information about benefits can be found one the UVA Graduate Medical Education Office website.
+General information about benefits can be found on the UVA Graduate Medical Education Office website.
 Note that some of the benefits pertain only to medical residents (e.g., on-call office).
-Specific questions about benefits should be directed to the sub-specialty training directors or to the program director.
+Specific questions about benefits should be directed to the sub-specialty training directors or to the Program Director.

-Upon selection for one of our fellowship programs at the University of Virginia School of Medicine, a formal offer letter will be sent by the Program Director who will also be the point of contact for the credentialing and appointment process:
+Upon selection for one of our residency/fellowship programs at University of Virginia Health, the Program Director will work with the selected residents to confirm a start date and will be the point of contact for the credentialing and appointment process through the Graduate Medical Education Office:

 Donna K. Broshek, PhD, ABPP-CN